penntaylor/nStore/README.md

 ---

-Need to work with largish files and prefer to open them multiple times for reading?
-No problem, just tell nStore it's OK to keep the file in the cache:
+Have a workflow in which files are repeatedly opened and closed for reading?
+Tell nStore it's OK to keep the file in the cache to prevent downloading it before each access:
 ```python
 fname = "s3://my-bucket/bigfile.jpg"